845110733/learnGit/readme.txt

 This file has changed.

-Creating a ew branch is quick.
+Creating a new branch is quick.